 The growing annuity formula is basically a total sum of future cash flow.
 Cash flow is increased by a certain rate gradually.
 The formula of growing annuity financial is

 This formula is basically used for the discounted future cash flows when jse 1 + g to factor.
-In this you will see the increase of cash flow at an authentic rate.
+In this, you will see an increase in cash flow at an authentic rate.